joohyun7818/use-fastapi/docs/08_AUTHENTICATION_GUIDE.md

 from fastapi.security import OAuth2PasswordRequestForm
-from sqlalchemy.orm import Session from datetime import timedelta from .. import crud, schemas from ..database import get_db from ..security import (
+from sqlalchemy.orm import Session from datetime import timedelta from .. import crud, schemas, models from ..database import get_db from ..security import (
     hash_password,